miteshviras/javascript-games/README.md

 ## How to Run

 1. Open the `snake-game.html` file in your web browser.
-2. Click the "Start Game" button to begin playing.
+2. Click the **Start Game** button to begin playing.
-3. Click the "Tutorial" button to view the instructions on how to play.
+3. Click the **Tutorial** button to view the instructions on how to play.

 ## Features

-- Simple and intuitive controls using the arrow keys.
+- 🎮 Simple and intuitive controls using the arrow keys.
-- Score tracking and high score saving using local storage.
+- 📈 Score tracking and high score saving using local storage.
-- Tutorial modal to help new players understand the game.
+- 📚 Tutorial modal to help new players understand the game.

 ## Dependencies